cybercongress/cybercongress/site/content/post/game-of-links-end.md

 The most ranked CID is the string `class`.
 The second place goes to a .pdf article `The extremely low-metallicity tail of the Sculptor dwarf spheroidal galaxy`.
 The third place is a string `united states`.

-10 of the top 15 CIDs are [an experiment](https://github.com/Snedashkovsky/knowledge_graph_research) that was provided by [groovybear](https://cyber.page/network/euler/hero/cybervaloper177y7sqkxmvl22j632haf8y9gv0j3weds5e4sd5) while he researched the knowledge Graph for attack vectors by an algorithm.
+10 of the top 15 CIDs are [an experiment](https://github.com/Snedashkovsky/knowledge_graph_research) that was provided by [groovybear](https://cyber.page/network/euler/hero/cybervaloper177y7sqkxmvl22j632haf8y9gv0j3weds5e4sd5) while he researched the knowledge Graph for attack vectors on ranking algorithm.

 The first 10 string CIDs, excluding the experiment, are: